-- minimal features
+- Simple UI with minimal features

-- rotating images reduces the size,
+- Edited natively reduces the size

-- doesn’t support GIFs.
+- Doesn’t support GIFs

 How to get Windows Photo Viewer back in Windows 10

-If you have upgraded to Windows 10 from a previous version of Windows, go to Settings and go to System > Default apps.
-Under “Photo viewer,” you should see your current default photo viewer.
-However, if you have installed Windows 10 from scratch follow these steps to activate the tool for your windows:
+If you have upgraded from a previous version to Windows 10, you would see the Windows Photo Viewer directly in the Default Apps menu under Settings.
+However, if you have installed Windows 10 from scratch, you need to follow these steps to activate the tool for your windows:

-Features: It allows you to rotate images and perform basic resizing with it.
+It allows you to rotate images and perform basic resizing with it.
 Editing can be done by attaching a link to either Photoshop or Paint.
 You can bookmark images with this software for future references.

 Format: JPG, PNG, GIF, BMP, and PSD.

-- No inbuilt editing tools.
+- No inbuilt editing tools

-One of the most popular third-party image viewing applications.
-IrfanView is our pick for best photo viewer for Windows 10.
-IrfanView was created by the creator Irfan Sklijan.
-It is free to use application for a non-commercial license.
-The software is pretty light, easy to use and supports a large graphics file format base.
+IrfanView is one of the most popular third-party image viewing applications and it is even our pick for the best photo viewer for Windows 10.
+It is named after the creator Irfan Sklijan and is free to use.
+The software is pretty light, intuitive and supports a large graphics file format base.

-Format: BMP, GIF, JPEG, JP2 & JPM, PNG, TIFF, RAW, ECW, EMF, FSH, ICO, PCX, PBM, PDF, PGM, PPM, TGA, Flash, Ogg and text files
+Format: BMP, GIF, JPEG, JP2 & JPM, PNG, TIFF, RAW, ECW, EMF, FSH, ICO, PCX, PBM, PDF, PGM, PPM, TGA, Flash, Ogg and text files.

 - Lightweight and easy to use

-- support more than 50 IrfanView plugins
+- Supports more than 50 plugins

-- Not the best UI,
+- Not the best UI.

-4. FastStone Image Viewer
+5. FastStone Image Viewer

 Format: BMP, JPEG, JPEG 2000, GIF, PNG, PCX, TIFF, WMF, ICO, and TGA), RAW

-- email sharing option
+- Email sharing option

-- slow thumbnail generation
+- Slow thumbnail generation

-- overall scrolling is slow.
+- Overall scrolling is slow.

-Format: JPG, BMP, GIF, PNG, TIFF, close to 500 image file formats.
+Format: JPG, BMP, GIF, PNG, TIFF, and 500+ file formats.